 Best Hostel in Penzance: easyPZ Backpackers Penzance

-This is our pick for where to stay in Penzance thanks to its great location, comfortable accommodations and its affordable pricing.
+This is our pick for the top place to stay in Penzance on a budget thanks to its great location, comfortable accommodations, and its affordable pricing.
 Guests of the hostel can enjoy a large kitchen, a relaxing social room, and plenty of board games and books.
-They’ll also have access to a delicious and free continental breakfast.View on HostelWorld
+It’s a great choice for backpackers as it’s not just a good place to stay in Cornwall, but one of the nicest hostels in the UK too!

 But, there’s more to this coastal community than hanging ten.
-Newquay is also where you’ll find a vibrant and lively nightlife scene.
-It’s home to everything from rustic pubs to fun dance clubs, which is why it’s our pick for where to stay in Cornwall for nightlife.
+Newquay is also where you’ll find a vibrant and lively nightlife scene; it’s home to everything from rustic pubs to fun dance clubs.
+Between its poppin’ nights and lazy surf days, it’s the perfect area for backpackers visiting the UK and is our pick for Cornwall’s best place to stay for the nightlife.

 Things to See and Do in Newquay